cosmos/sdk-tutorials/academy/4-my-own-chain/reject-game.md

 $ checkersd tx checkers reject-game 5 --from $alice
 ```

-Which returns:
+This returns:

 ```
 ...
 raw_log: 'failed to execute message; message index: 0: red player has already played'
 ```

-Correct too.
-This time Alice could not reject a game she had played because the state recorded her move in `.MoveCount`.
+Correct: this time Alice could not reject the game because the state recorded her move in `.MoveCount`.

 </CodeGroupItem>
 </CodeGroup>

 ---

-To belabor the point made in the earlier warning box, if you change your code, think about what it means for the current state of the chain and whether you end up in a broken state.
+To belabor the point made in the earlier warning box: if you change your code, think about what it means for the current state of the chain and whether you end up in a broken state.

 ## Next up

 The next four sections cover forfeits and how games end.
 In the next section, you create a [doubly-linked FIFO](./game-fifo.md).
-Later you add a [deadline](./game-deadline.md) and a [game winner](./game-winner.md) field, before being able to finally [enforce the forfeit](./game-forfeit.md).
+Later you add [deadline](./game-deadline.md) and [game winner](./game-winner.md) fields, before being able to finally [enforce the forfeit](./game-forfeit.md).

 If you want to enable token wagers in your games instead, skip ahead to [wagers](./game-wager.md).